Static WordPress is a version of your site that embeds images and files directly onto flattened pages.

 Sitemaps and Robots.txt are updated with every push action.

-If you need to manually re-push them for any reason, you can do so under Full Push > Global Elements.
+If you need to manually re-push them for any reason, you can do so under Full Push > Re-Push Core Files.

 We automatically push your 404 page with every Full Push.

-You can also re-push it manually Full Push > Global Elements.
+You can also re-push it manually Full Push > Re-Push Core Files.

 We support Redirection, Yoast SEO, and RankMath.